 Shelley Viskovich is a PhD candidate at the University of Queensland under the supervision of Professor Kenneth Pakenham and Dr Jeanie Sheffield.
 Shelley’s PhD project is the development of a mental health promotion program, called YOLO, which aims to teach students the mental health skills they need to thrive at university and beyond.
 Shelley has an honours degree in Psychology and over 10 years of clinical experience as a Counsellor before undertaking her PhD in 2015.

-Tiffany Rochester is a clinical psychologist at the Charles Street Clinic in Perth and an Honorary Research Fellow at Telethon Kids Institute.
-She is the has served on the ANZ ACBS Board in 2016- 2017 and 2017, and is this year’s Conference Chair.
-Tiffany is the lead investigator in a randomised control trial of ACT with parents of children with autism.
-With over 15 years’ experience in clinical psychology, Tiffany has been using ACT with children, adults, couples and families for over nine years.
-Tiffany facilitates a local CBS InterVision group, writes a CBS-infused blog (thesamemountain.com), and has had occasional CBS-informed articles published in magazines such as InPsych.
-She has a great love for mentoring students and registrars, and bringing them into the ANZ ACBS family.
-Tiffany aims to be a part of CBS moving into the fabric of community, in schools, organisations, right through to informing government policy.
+Tiffany Rochester is current President of ANZACBS, and has served as a Board Director for the past three years.
+Tiff is a clinical psychologist at the Charles Street Clinic in Perth.
+With over 15 years’ experience in clinical psychology, she has been using ACT and CBS with children, adults, couples and families for around 10 years.
+Tiff facilitates a local CBS intervision group, and is part of the WA-ACBS events team.
+She writes a CBS-infused blog (thesamemountain.com), is an occasional speaker on CBS topics at corporate events, and has had CBS-informed articles published in magazines such as InPsych.
+She has a great love for mentoring students and registrars, and bringing them into the ACBS family.
+Committed to contributing to the science that underpins our practice, Tiff is an Honorary Research Associate at Telethon Kids Institute, conducting an ACT research trial.
+In the ACBS community Tiff finds a sense of belonging, with people who share a passion to use contextual behavioural science to bring about worldwide change.
+Tiff aims to be a part of CBS moving into the fabric of community, in schools, organisations, right through to informing government policy.

 Tony Torney is a registered provisional psychologist currently undertaking his Master of Psychology (Counselling Psychology) at Swinburne University of Technology.
 He has experience in teaching and applying mindfulness strategies in clinical practice, facilitating groups and in particular groups of men through his co-facilitating the Anger Management Group for men at the Swinburne Psychology Clinic.
 Tony completed both an Introduction and Advanced training program in Compassion Focused Therapy with Paul Gilbert in 2017.
 Tony has a particular interest in understanding the challenges facing men in rural and regional communities.